Asian openbill: Breeding

 The breeding season is after the rains, during July to September in northern India and Nepal, and November to March in southern India and Sri Lanka.
 They may skip breeding in drought years.
 The Asian openbill breeds colonially, building a rough platform of sticks often on half-submerged trees (often Barringtonia, Avicennia and Acacia species), typically laying two to four eggs.
-The nesting trees are either shared with those of egrets, cormorants and darters, or can be single-species colonies like in lowland Nepal.
+The nesting trees are either shared with egrets, cormorants and darters, or can be single-species colonies, as in lowland Nepal.
 Nesting colonies are sometimes in highly disturbed areas such as inside villages and on trees located in crop fields.
+Colonies are also found in small cities such as Udaipur in Rajassthan, India, which has several large artificial wetlands within the city limits.
 In lowland Nepal, 13 colonies found in an agricultural landscape had an average colony size of 52, ranging from 5 nests to 130 nests.
-The majority of these colonies were located on Bombax ceiba trees, with much fewer located on Ficus religiosa and Dalbergia sissoo tree species.
-Asian openbills preferred trees that were much taller and bigger than trees that were available on the landscape, and selectively used wild and native tree species entirely avoiding species that were important for resources such as fruits (e.g. Mangifera indica) despite such trees being much more common.
-Religious beliefs have secured important trees such as Ficus species, and agro-forestry has secured the most preferred species, Bombax ceiba, that Asian openbills prefer to locate colonies in lowland Nepal.
-The nests are close to each other leading to considerable aggressive interactions between birds on neighbouring nests.
+The majority of these colonies were located on Bombax ceiba trees, with much fewer located on Ficus religiosa and Dalbergia sissoo.
+Asian openbills preferred trees that were much taller and bigger than trees that were available on the landscape, and selectively used wild and native tree species, entirely avoiding species that were important for resources such as fruits (e.g. Mangifera indica), despite such trees being much more common.
+Religious beliefs have secured important trees such as Ficus species, and agro-forestry has secured the most preferred species, Bombax ceiba, that Asian openbills prefer for nesting colonies in lowland Nepal.
+The nests are close to each other, leading to considerable aggressive interactions between birds on neighbouring nests.
 Both parents take turns in incubation, the eggs hatching after about 25 days.
-The chicks emerge with cream coloured down and are shaded by the loosely outspread and drooped wings of a parent.
+The chicks emerge with cream-coloured down and are shaded by the loosely outspread and drooped wings of a parent.